prodemmi/laravel-apiful/README.md

 }
 ```

-And after that you should change success decoration in config file:
+And after that, you should change the success decoration in the config file:

 ```php
 'decorators' => [